Wanted: One Movie & TV Organizer to Rule Them All

 Rotten Tomatoes

-I heavily rely on Rotten Tomatoes to decide which movies to add to my watch queue.
-The critical consensus about a movie is more important to me than box office performance (popularity), genre, or the cast.
+I heavily rely on Rotten Tomatoes to decide which movies and TV shows to add to my watch queue.
+A movie’s critical consensus is usually more important to me than its box office performance (popularity), genre, or cast.

-For movies, Rotten Tomatoes has the most comprehensive aggregation of reviews, and I like the ability to filter reviews to see only those from the “Top Critics.”
-Rotten Tomatoes allow me to easily get a quick measure of a movie by scanning over the review excerpts, with each corresponding full review just a click away.
+For most titles, Rotten Tomatoes offers a comprehensive aggregation of reviews, and I like the ability to filter reviews to see only those from the “Top Critics.”
+Rotten Tomatoes easily allows me to get a quick measure of a movie (or show) by scanning over the review excerpts, with each corresponding full review just a click away.

 The listing for each TV series and movie on Rotten Tomatoes contains a “Where To Watch” section that indicates where the title is available for rental, purchase, or streaming.
 The availability data is not as comprehensive as JustWatch, but it’s probably good enough for most people.

-Unfortunately, Rotten Tomatoes is not a contender for the ultimate organizer.
-You can add movies and shows to a “Want to See” queue, but the list has none of the extra features and functionality I use in the other apps I’ve discussed.
+Unfortunately, Rotten Tomatoes isn’t a contender for the ultimate organizer.
+You can add movies and shows to a “Want to See” list, but the list doesn’t have custom notes or show streaming availability (without visiting the details for each title).
+You can create custom lists, but only in the mobile app (not on the website).
+It also doesn’t offer TV episode tracking.

 My Ideal Feature Set

-The table below summarizes how the apps I use today stack up against my feature wish list.
+The table below summarizes how the apps I use measure up to my feature wish list.

-1. All features of EpisodeCalendar are for TV shows only as the service does not cover movies.
+- All features of EpisodeCalendar are for TV shows only since the service does not cover movies.

-2. To create more than 2 custom lists, JustWatch users have to subscribe to the pro version.
+- To create more than 2 custom lists, JustWatch users have to subscribe to the pro version.
+To create custom lists in Rotten Tomatoes, you have to use the mobile app.

 Your Turn